iszczesniak/cpp/memory/index.md

 reference to dynamically-allocated data in, for instance, `operator[]` or `front` functions.

-This example shows how to return a result by value and by reference.
+This example shows how to return results by value and by reference.
 Compile the example with the flag `-fno-elide-constructors`.

 {% highlight c++ %}